ganniterix/helm/gen/rdesktop/README.md

 ## rdesktop

-[Rdesktop](http://xrdp.org/) - Ubuntu based containers containing full desktop environments in officially supported flavors accessible via RDP.
+[Rdesktop](http://xrdp.org/) - Containers containing full desktop environments in many popular flavors for Alpine, Ubuntu, Arch, and Fedora accessible via RDP.

 The the docker image is part of the the [`linuxserver.io`](https://www.linuxserver.io/) collection, it has a great [documentation](https://github.com/linuxserver/docker-rdesktop) that cover all the image features.